dgerod/rosplan_pytools/README.md

 )
 ```

-An extremely important note is that **you have to set postconditions in your code**.
-If the postconditions are not set by the time your code completes, kcl_rosplan may assume the next action cannot be executed and trigger a replan.
-Also, due to kcl_rosplan limitations **everything must be lowercase**.
+An extremely important note is that depending on which approach is used to create an action **you have to set postconditions in your code**.
+If the postconditions (or effects) are not set by the time your code completes, ROSPlan may assume the next action cannot be executed and trigger a replan.
+Also, due to ROSPlan limitations **everything must be lowercase**.

 ### Function-Based